 But despite all the distraction, we did manage to sing some songs and share some stories.
 We even made a list of all the words that came to mind with the idea of a quilt.

 Our goal was 45 words and Margaret came up with the last one.
 "Sleep" she said softly, with a smile.
 I loved that.

 The next week I lugged the same stuff back.
 We had the private dining room to ourselves this time.
 The magic returned to the quilt and I had to smile as I listened to the quiet voices around the table.

 One of my favorite book lovers kept gasping at the beautiful designs in a book of quilts.
 Then I looked over a few minutes later and she was reading a poem called "Colors" to Harriet.

-Harriet and Neva admired a patchwork design made by a good friend of mine years ago.
-And Rita and Libby spread out a piece of stitched work that was made by Rita's mother...even more years ago.
+Harriet and Neva admired a patchwork design made years ago, by a good friend of mine.
+Then Rita and Libby spread out a piece of stitched work that was even older.
+It was made by Rita's mother.
 I was touched to know the "Quilt Theme" had inspired Rita to bring in something special to share.